Man arrested after knife attack on German bus

 In Berlin in December 2016, a Tunisian whose request for asylum was turned down and who had links to Islamist militants hijacked a truck and ploughed into a crowded marketplace.
 Twelve people, including the man driving the truck when it was hijacked, were killed.

-Reporting by Thomas Escritt and Michelle Martin; Editing by Robin Pomeroy and John Stonestreet
+Reporting by Thomas Escritt, Michelle Martin and Paul Carrel, Editing by Robin Pomeroy, John Stonestreet, William Maclean